LiveUI/S3/README.md

 try services.register(s3: S3Signer.Config(...), defaultBucket: "my-bucket")
 ```

-to use e.g. use a custom Minio server, you can use this Config/Region:
+to use a custom Minio server, use this Config/Region:

 ```
 S3Signer.Config(accessKey: accessKey,